 G2 rating: 4.5/5 (684 reviews)

-Choose Workable if: Hiring is the number one problem right now and you need a proper ATS, not just a basic job posting feature.
+Choose Workable if: Hiring is the number one problem your small business faces right now and you need a proper applicant tracking system, not just a basic job posting feature bolted onto your HR software.

 factoHR software for small businesses

-Type: Payroll + HR platform for India-based teams
+Type: Payroll and HR platform for India-based teams

-factoHR is built for the Indian compliance environment specifically — statutory deductions, PF, ESI, gratuity, and the full regulatory stack that makes Indian payroll genuinely complicated to run manually.
-For manufacturing, retail, and distributed teams in India, it handles the compliance detail better than most generic platforms.
+factoHR is built specifically for the Indian compliance environment, covering statutory deductions, PF, ESI, gratuity, and the full regulatory stack that makes Indian payroll genuinely complicated to run manually.
+For small businesses in manufacturing, retail, and distributed team environments across India, factoHR handles compliance detail better than any generic HR software platform on the market.

 What you'll like:

-• Deep automation for Indian payroll compliance — statutory rules, payslips, attendance all connected
+• Deep automation for Indian payroll compliance with statutory rules, payslips, and attendance all connected in one HR software system

-• Works well for shift-heavy, distributed, and manufacturing environments
+• Works especially well for shift-heavy, distributed, and manufacturing small business environments

 What you might not like:

-• UI can feel functional rather than polished compared to newer SaaS tools
+• UI can feel functional rather than polished compared to newer SaaS HR software tools

-• Not suited for teams with significant international operations
+• Not suited for small businesses with significant international operations

-• Advanced analytics may require exporting to BI tools
+• Advanced analytics may require exporting data to external BI tools

 Pricing: